 Make sure to get a Women-Owned Small Business (WOSB) Certification if your business ownership is majority female.
 Benefits include being first in line for government contracts as they become available.

-Yes, Small Business Loans for Women are available to borrowers with credit scores as low as 550.
-We can even recommend certain products that will raise your credit score in the quickest time frame.
+Yes, small business loans for bad credit are available to women with credit scores as low as 550 and sometimes lower.
+We can even recommend certain products that will raise your personal credit score in the quickest time frame.
 Payments for only some products are reported to credit bureaus.

-If poor credit is preventing you from obtaining funding, you should consider our credit repair services.
-We can help you identify the issues that keep your score down and create a plan for eliminating them.
+If poor credit prevents you from obtaining funding, consider credit repair services.
+A credit repair professional can help you identify the issues that keep your score down and create a plan for eliminating them.

 More than likely, the answer is yes.
-We work with men and women in hundreds of industries, including the statistically female-led businesses.
-From retail to recycling, we’ve helped to facilitate small business loans to all sorts of industries.
+We work with men and women in hundreds of industries, including statistically female-led small businesses.
+From retail to recycling, we’ve helped facilitate small business loans to various industries.

-No, you do not need a business plan to apply for any product from UCS.
+You do not need a business plan to apply for most small business loans facilitated by UCS.
 For most products, you don’t even need to disclose your intended purpose of the funds.
-However, you should never apply for a business loan without knowing exactly which investments or expenses the funds will cover.
+However, you should never apply for a business loan without knowing which investments or expenses the funds will cover.
 Disclosing this information will also help us determine the right borrowing amount, terms, and repayment structure for your needs.
 Failing to develop a plan before applying often causes borrowers to ask for too much funding or too little.

-The business financing industry’s bias against women stems from a multitude of circumstances.
+The business financing industry’s bias against women stems from many circumstances.
 First is the discrepancy in working capital between female and male business owners.
-Women start their businesses with less working capital and use more of their own money to finance their companies.
+Women start their small businesses with less working capital and use more of their own money to finance their companies.
 In traditional business lenders’ eyes, this suggests that the business owner will have less money to make payments should the business fail.

-Additionally, research has shown that the average woman’s credit score is about 25 points lower than the average man.
-For traditional business lenders, the credit score is the most critical factor when approving loans.
-If you do not have excellent credit, they won’t even look at the rest of your data.
+Additionally, research has shown that the average woman’s credit score is about 25 points lower than the average man’s.
+The credit score is the most critical factor for traditional business lenders when approving loans.
+They won’t even look at the rest of your data if you do not have excellent credit.

-If this wasn’t frustrating enough, scholars at several Ivy League colleges conducted another study even found that investors and bankers prefer to lend money to handsome men.
-Simply put, people like to work with other people who look like them.
+If this wasn’t frustrating enough, scholars at several Ivy League colleges conducted another study that found that investors and bankers prefer lending money to handsome men.
+Simply put, people like to work with others who look like them.

 For more information on grants for female business owners, check out the web-based membership organization WomanOwned.
-This database has information on thousands of grants as well as state-specific business development assistance.
+This database has information on thousands of grants and state-specific business development assistance.

 Another option is venture capital.
 However, female business owners received just 2.2% of all venture capital dollars in 2018.
 This is probably because venture capital firms prefer to work with growing industries or industries they’ve worked with before.

-If you’re a woman entrepreneur trying to finance a new business and you have bad credit to boot, you might feel pretty frustrated.
+If you’re a woman entrepreneur trying to finance a new business and have bad credit, you might feel pretty frustrated.
 It might even seem like you hit a brick wall when trying to get a loan through your bank or other financial institution.

 We get it.
-Life happens, and sometimes keeping your money issues organized challenges busy women, especially if you’re running a business as well as a busy household.
+Life happens, and sometimes keeping money issues organized is a challenge for busy women, especially if you’re running a business and a busy household.

 That’s why UCS’s network offers bad credit business loans.
-We work with business owners dealing with credit that might be less-than-perfect credit every day.
+We work with business owners dealing with less-than-perfect credit every day.

 The good thing about bad credit business loans for women is that you get access to credit quickly.
 And you can use the money for a variety of purposes.

-We have access to unsecured or secured credit, and your credit score doesn’t need to be great.
+We have access to unsecured or secured credit; your credit score doesn’t need to be great.
 Sure, you’ll pay a slightly higher rate, and you might need to set up automatic withdrawals for repayments.
 But you’ll be able to move on with growing your business now instead of waiting until later.
-Learn more about the minimum requirements for bad credit business loans for women, as well as what you need to apply today.
+Learn more about the minimum requirements for bad credit business loans for women and what you need to apply today.

-A business credit line could give you the financial tool you need to meet the expenses of growing your business.
-Credit lines are revolving credit, with a set borrowing limit.
-So as you pay down your balance, you can then borrow again as long as you remain within your limit.
+A business line of credit could give you the financial tool you need to meet the expenses of growing your business.
+Credit lines are revolving credit with a set borrowing limit.
+So as you pay down your balance, you can borrow again as long as you remain within your limit.
 It operates very similarly to a credit card.
 So you can borrow a lot or a little.
 And you only get charged interest on what you borrow.

-Business credit lines offered by traditional lenders often require stellar credit, collateral, and established business history.
-At United Capital Source, we have access to unsecured business credit lines to female-owned businesses of all sizes and with a wide range of business experience and credit scores.
+Business credit lines offered by traditional lenders often require stellar credit, collateral, and an established business history.
+At United Capital Source, we have access to unsecured business credit lines for female-owned businesses of all sizes and with a wide range of business experience.

 Do you need a lump sum of cash right now?
 Do you prefer the predictability of a fixed interest rate and regular repayment amount that stays the same for the loan’s length?
 If so, a business term loan might be just what you need.

 Equipment financing involves getting a loan to buy a piece of equipment.
 The equipment is collateral or security for the loan.
-That means that if the borrower doesn’t make payments as agreed to in the loan terms, the lender gets the equipment.
+That means the lender gets the equipment if the borrower doesn’t make payments as agreed to in the loan terms.
 Equipment financing offers fast approvals, quick access to funds, and a good solution for female entrepreneurs with poor credit.

 If your business has strong daily credit card or debit card sales, a merchant cash advance could help you get the money you need now.
 You get cash right away based on your future credit card sales.

-Yes, the rates are higher than some other forms of business credit.
-And you will need to show at least three months’ worth of official sales documents.
-Yet a merchant cash advance for a women-owned business could be the answer if you have little collateral, a low credit score or if you’re running a newer company.
+Yes, the interest rates are higher than some other forms of business credit.
+And you will need to show at least three months of official sales documents.
+Yet a merchant cash advance for a women-owned business could be the answer if you have little collateral, a low credit score, or you’re running a newer company.

-Did you know it’s possible to get an advance against your accounts receivables?
+Did you know getting an advance against your accounts receivables is possible?
 With invoice or receivables factoring for women-owned businesses, your accounts receivables get treated as an asset.
 So you sell your accounts receivables at a discount to a third-party factoring company.
 And instead of waiting to get paid as you normally would with your typical accounts receivables cycle, you get the money you need right now.

-Businesses use invoice factoring for a variety of reasons.
-However, remember that it may be more expensive than some other business credit options such as a secured term loan or business credit line.
+Small businesses use invoice factoring for a variety of reasons.
+However, invoice financing may be more expensive than other business credit options, such as a secured term loan or business credit line.
 The cost or factor rate depends on the credit strength of your customer or client list.

-If your business has strong revenue and needs a lump sum of cash now, consider a revenue-based business loan.
+Consider revenue-based financing if your business has strong revenue and needs a lump sum of cash now.

-Revenue-based business loans for women gets you to access to the cash you need today.
+Revenue-based business loans for women give you the cash you need today.
 However, unlike a traditional term business loan, your repayments get calculated as a percentage of your future monthly revenue.

-Revenue-based business loans can be used for many different purposes.
+Revenue-based financing proceeds can be used for many different purposes.
 You could even use one of these loans to make a purchase that will increase your future stream – a win/win!

-With low rates, flexible payment terms, and four current programs, an SBA loan could be right for you if you need between $50K and $1M and meet the SBA loan minimum requirements.
+With low interest rates, flexible payment terms, and four current programs, an SBA loan could be right for you if you need between $50K and $1M and meet the minimum requirements for SBA Loans.